Your membership has expired

 INTERVAL: Up to 100,000 miles

-Time and engine operation change the pH of the coolant, which can damage parts like head gaskets.
+Time and engine operation alter the coolant's pH, making it less effective and potentially damaging parts like head gaskets.
 Some coolants last two years, and some types will last several years.
 Be sure your mechanic uses the correct type for your car.

 Oil change